top of page

 Sentence Stems

 Throughout the course, students are assessed and provided feedback on the same criteria every week.
 Through this repetition, we ensure that students have ample opportunity to participate, receive and integrate teacher feedback, and then improve.
-We track instructor assessment of these skills and individual participation metrics over the duration of the Seminar.
-This trending data is coupled with a summary of instructor feedback and used as the basis for a final engagement report which is provided to students and parents at the end of the Parlay Seminar.
+We track instructor assessment of these skills and individual participation metrics over time.
+This trending data is coupled with a summary of instructor feedback is provided to students and parents as desired - typically every month.

 bottom of page